phamcongthuy/challenge/index.markdown

 Winners will be selected via a two-step process:

-<del>**25 finalists will be selected by an evaluation committee**: LA2050 will nominate an evaluation committee comprised of community members and experts to review and score applications.
-The evaluation committee will select 25 finalists—five in each goal category.</del>
+**25 <mark>finalists</mark> will be selected by an evaluation committee**: LA2050 will nominate an evaluation committee comprised of community members and experts to review and score applications.
+The evaluation committee will select 25 <mark>finalists</mark>—five in each goal category.

-**5 winning proposals will be selected by the public**: The public will vote on the finalists.
+**5 winning proposals will be selected by the public**: The public will vote on the <mark>finalists</mark>.
 The activations in each goal category that receive the most votes will be announced as the winners.

-The finalists will represent a diverse set of issues, engagement strategies, and activation goals.
-Finalists will be selected using the following criteria:
+The <mark>finalists</mark> will represent a diverse set of issues, engagement strategies, and activation goals. <mark>Finalists</mark> will be selected using the following criteria:

 * Impact on the [LA2050 goals and metrics](/about/#goals)
 * Overall quality of the application